malted/Wordle/README.md

     ["enter", "z", "x", "c", "v", "b", "n", "m", "backspace"] ];
 ```
 Next, we are going to construct the HTML.
-Instances like this is when the power of Svelte becomes obvious.
+Instances like this is when the power of Svelte becomes clear.
 We're going to generate the HTML using Svelte's `{#each}` block.
 ```html
 <div id="keyboard">
     {#each rows as row}